 Prerequisite: Admission to the graduate program or permission of the instructor.
-Three Semester Credits (Contact hours per week: Lecture 3)

 N6137W Curriculum Development and Evaluation

 This course focuses on nursing program curriculum design and evaluation, evaluation of student learning, and processes for peer and self-evaluation in relation to teaching effectiveness.
 Students will have an opportunity to develop nursing curricula/programs of study based on accreditation and licensing requirements, develop a program evaluation plan, and critique various methods for classroom and clinical learning.